Orlando Child Custody & Timesharing Attorney

 Restrictions on Visitation & Timesharing

 In some cases, the court will limit parental responsibility, or even grant sole parental responsibility, if it is in the best interests of the child.
 The court can also order supervised timesharing and make timesharing contingent on other factors, such as participation in substance abuse programs.
-If timesharing is contested, your experienced family law attorney can provide you options for parental decisionmaking, visitation, and timesharing that accomodate the unique circumstances in your case.
+If timesharing is contested, your experienced family law attorney can provide you options for parental decisionmaking, visitation, and timesharing that accommodate the unique circumstances in your case.

 Get a Legal Strategy